Bobby Grim: World Championship career summary

 The Indianapolis 500 was part of the FIA World Championship from 1950 through 1960.
 Drivers competing at Indy during those years were credited with World Championship points and participation.
-Bobby Grim participated in 2 World Championship races.
+Grim participated in two World Championship races.
 He started on the pole 0 times, won 0 races, set 0 fastest laps, and finished on the podium 0 times.
 He accumulated a total of 0 championship points.

 Award

-He was inducted in the National Sprint Car Hall of Fame in 1992.
+Grim was inducted in the National Sprint Car Hall of Fame in 1992.